jakeflynn39/daily-messages/README.md

 To deploy this script as an AWS Lambda function, ensure you set your environment variables directly in the code, and package the script along with the necessary dependencies into a deployment package.

-To create the deployment package, run the `process.sh` script to prepare the zip file to be uploaded:
+To create the deployment package, run the `process.sh` script to prepare the zip file and upload it to AWS Lambda.
+Make sure you have the AWS CLI installed and configured with your credentials.

 ```bash
 ./process.sh
 ```

-Then, upload the `deployment-package.zip` file to AWS Lambda.
-Make sure to set the handler to `dailyAffirmations.lambda_handler` and set up the enviorment variables.
-Then set up Lambda triggers to run the script whenever you want.

 ## Execution